 In the second quarter of 2021, the Company entered into Content Licensing Agreements (the "Agreements") with two third-party gaming content providers ("Content Providers") specializing in developing and licensing interactive games.
 The Agreements granted the Company exclusive rights to use and distribute the online gaming content in North America.
-Each of the Content Providers is committed to developing a minimum number of games for the Company's exclusive use over the five-year term, subject to extensions, of the respective Agreement.
+Each of the Content Providers was committed to developing a minimum number of games for the Company's exclusive use over the five-year term, subject to extensions, of the respective Agreement.
 In exchange, the Company was required to pay fixed fees, totaling \$48.5 million, of which \$8.5 million were due upon execution of the Agreements, and the remaining fixed fees were to be paid systematically over the initial five-year terms.
-Additional payments could have been required if the Company's total revenue generated from the licensed content exceed certain stipulated annual and cumulative thresholds during the contract terms.
-Under the terms of the Agreements, the Content Providers were to remit the cash flows from the online gaming content with its existing customers to the Company during the exclusivity period.
+Additional payments could have been required if the Company's total revenue generated from the licensed content exceeded certain stipulated annual and cumulative thresholds during the contract term.
+Under the terms of the Agreements, the Content Providers were required to remit the cash flows from the online gaming content with its existing customers to the Company during the exclusivity period.

 On January 27, 2022, the Company served a termination notice, for cause, to a Content Provider as certain conditions precedent associated with the completion of contractual obligations had not been satisfied by the agreed upon period in 2021.
 In accordance with the agreement, termination for cause results in a return of the initial payment of \$3.5 million.
 In response to the Company's termination notice, the Content Provider responded by alleging the Content Provider had met its contractual obligations, thereby obligating the Company to make the next scheduled \$3.0 million payment.
-In March 2022, the Content Provider served the Company a notice of default letter notifying the Company of its alleged material breach of the agreement, reaffirming the \$3.0 million obligation.
+In March 2022, the Content Provider served the Company a notice of default letter notifying the Company of its alleged material breach of the agreement and disputing the validity of the termination.
+On April 25, 2022, the Content Provider attempted to serve formal notice of termination of the agreement, reaffirming the \$3.0 million obligation.
 The Company continues to assert that all contractual obligations to the Content Provider have been relieved as a result of the Company's initial termination notice and will vigorously defend any claims made by the Content Provider.
-The Company further recognized an impairment loss related to the initial payment of \$3.5 million in the condensed statement of operations for the year ended December 31, 2022.
+The Company further recognized an impairment loss related to the initial payment of \$3.5 million in the statement of operations for the year ended December 31, 2022, and there have been no updates to the matter since the prior reporting period.